JackV2020/Domoticz-ToonMonitor/README.md

 After this you can add the hardware and you are ready to use it.
 The Type name of the plugin is 'Jacks Toon Monitor'.

-However, you may want more......which is documented in ToonMonitor.conf and Installing.txt
+However, you may want more ( or less ;-) ) ......which is documented in ToonMonitor.conf and Installing.txt

 In ToonMonitor.conf you find how to add/remove/change sensors.
 Keep a copy of your changes because an update of the app will overwrite your changes.